 Optional character vector naming higher-level context column(s) in

 data(e.g."school","hospital","region"), forwarded tofit_maihda.
 Each context enters every fitted model as a crossed random intercept –outcome ~ covars + (1 | stratum) + (1 | context)– the contextual cross-classified MAIHDA of the literature.
 The summaries then partition the unexplained variance into between-stratum vs. between-context vs. residual, the headline VPC/ICC becomes the between-stratum share net of the context, and the PCV decomposition is computed with the context partialled out (the context random intercept is carried by both the null and the adjusted model).
-Cannot be combined withgroup; a context with few levels weakly identifies its variance (considerengine = "brms").- engine
+May be combined withgroup: the stratified comparison then fits a contextual cross-classified model within each group and reports each group's stratum-vs-context partition (a per-group subset shrinks the context level count, so weak identification is warned about per group).
+Not available for thewemix/ordinalengines (they fit no crossed random effect); a context with few levels weakly identifies its variance (considerengine = "brms").- engine

 Modeling engine, "lme4" (default), "brms", "wemix" (the design-weighted pseudo-maximum-likelihood fit; requires